US wants COVID vaccine patent waiver to benefit world, not Chinese biotechnology | ExBulletin

 US wants COVID vaccine patent waiver to benefit world, not Chinese biotechnology

-The Biden administration is examining ways to ensure that a waiver of COVID-19 vaccine patents to help poor countries does not pass sensitive US biopharmaceutical technology to China and Russia, addressing a range of concerns, say American and industrial officials.
+(Reuters) The Biden administration is looking at ways to ensure that a waiver of COVID-19 vaccine patents to help poor countries does not pass sensitive US biopharmaceutical technology to China and Russia, addressing a range of concerns , say American and industrial officials.

 President Joe Biden on Wednesday supported the United States entering into negotiations at the World Trade Organization to waive intellectual property rights as a way to boost vaccine supply by allowing poorer countries to manufacture the their.